Terms and Conditions

 Disciplinary Procedures including Expulsion

-Bushwise reserves the right to issue a warning of any kind, including dismissal, regardless of whether any warnings have been given.
+Bushwise reserves the right to issue a sanction of any kind, including expulsion/dismissal, regardless of whether any warnings have been given.
 All disciplinary action will be documented and take place in front of a witness, where appropriate.

-Your first offence will usually result in a verbal warning or written warning where appropriate.
+Depending on the severity of the offence, which is decided at Bushwise’s discretion, your first offence will usually result in a verbal warning or written warning where appropriate.
 Repeated offences following a warning could lead to a written warning or a final written warning as appropriate.
-Thereafter any further offences will result in dismissal.
+Thereafter any further offences will result in expulsion/dismissal.
+Please be aware that all warnings, and any other disciplinary records, will remain valid for a full period of 12 months from the date of their original issue and may jeopardise any placements.

-The following non-exhaustive list details actions that are grounds for immediate expulsion:
+The following non-exhaustive list details actions that are grounds for immediate expulsion/dismissal:

 - Possession, taking, or supplying of illegal or mind-altering substances, including marijuana;